ecotoneframework/documentation/enterprise.md

 {% hint style="success" %}
 Each Enterprise feature is marked with hint on the documentation page.
 Enterprise features can only be run with licence key.\
 \
-Subscription plan is now available.
-To subscribe to Enterprise visit [https://ecotone.tech/pricing](https://ecotone.tech/pricing)
+To subscribe to Enterprise plan, visit [https://ecotone.tech/pricing](https://ecotone.tech/pricing)
 {% endhint %}

 ## Available Enterprise Features